-I was 17 years old in this photo, taken at Fashion Island in Corona del Mar, California in 1977.
+I was 17 years old in this photo, taken at Fashion Island in Corona del Mar, California in 1976.
 I was working at Bicycles Etc. in El Toro, Ca, working for John and Judy Pullen and working alongside 2 great guys, Mark Hendrickson and Gary Fowler.
-I saved up enough money to buy myself a brand new Peugeot UO-8 10-speed, proudly purchased from Pop’s Bicycle Shop in Santa Ana, Ca. I rode the wheels off that bike quite literally, eventually replacing the frame and the components over the next few years, including those worn out wheels, as my abilities and bank account improved.
+A year earlier, I saved up enough money to buy myself a brand new Peugeot UO-8 10-speed, proudly purchased from Pop’s Bicycle Shop in Santa Ana, Ca. I rode the wheels off that bike quite literally, eventually replacing the frame and the components over the next few years, including those worn out wheels, as my abilities and bank account improved.
 The bike that Peugeot morphed into, still hangs on display in my garage today as seen here, my first bicycle paint job in 1982, homemade decals and all, a link to those carefree teenage days.

 As I’ve gotten older, my love and passion for these vintage steel machines has only become more intense.